markbeep/htmx-blog/content/posts/hangman.md

 showDate: true
 draft: false
 mathjax: true
-justify: true
 tags: ["python", "numba", "hangman"]
 ---

 # The What?

 A few years ago when I was starting with Python we used to sometimes play little hangman games in class.
 I thought it to be a really good practice to write a little program, that could tell me what character I should guess next.
 That's where I started with my hangman solver.
 I can put in the word I'm looking for, the characters that are not allowed and the language (English or German) it should search words for.
 One little misconception a lot of people have, is that words with rarely used characters like "q" and "z" might be hard for a human to figure out, but because only a small amount of words have those letters, the program can find them very easily.